James Sidney Drewry

 "For a while in World War II, James Drewry crossed the road to act as technical consultant on the tank trailers S & D were producing.
 James Drewry designed one-man counterbalanced loading ramps for these trailers."

-It is probable that some of the work James did during the war is secret.
+I believe that some of the work James did during the war is secret.

 Vince, James' brother, said that during the second World War James was involved in the design of a mini-submarine (called the 'Welfreighter').
 Surviving workers from the Welfreighter project have denied Jim's involvement.
 However, given the secrecy surrounding the project, it is quite likely that a person working on the project might not be known to others.
 Shop floor workers would not need to know who was involved in design and consultation.
 It seems very likely likely that an inventive engineer of Jim's standing (and renown) would have been called in to help with the project, particularly as he had been the design-engineer partner in S & D and was already working as a consultant in he design of tank trailers at S & D. He had also designed special equipment for the army during the first World War.

 [pictures of the 'Welfreighter']